fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 ![apollo explorer highlighting headers with authorization and bearer token](../../images/8/24x.png)

+On the backend, the most convenient way to pass the token that arrives with the request to the resolvers is to use Apollo Server’s [context](https://www.apollographql.com/docs/apollo-server/data/context/).
+With the context, we can perform things that are common to all queries and mutations, for example [identifying the user](https://www.apollographql.com/blog/authorization-in-graphql/) associated with the request.

-Let’s change the way the backend is started so that, in the options object passed as the second parameter to the function [startStandaloneServer](https://www.apollographql.com/docs/apollo-server/api/standalone/), we define a [context](https://www.apollographql.com/docs/apollo-server/data/context/) field:
+Let’s change the backend startup so that the object passed as the second parameter to the [startStandaloneServer](https://www.apollographql.com/docs/apollo-server/api/standalone/) function includes a [context](https://www.apollographql.com/docs/apollo-server/data/context/) field, and let’s create a helper function _getUserFromAuthHeader_ to verify the validity of the token and to find the user from the database:

 ```js
 const { ApolloServer } = require('@apollo/server')